 One of the most remarkable aspects of the Tetons is that these iconic mountains hold something for everyone.
 Their reputation for challenging and steep lines may proceed them, but this Wyoming ski hub has terrain that emcompasses everything from mellow touring to fun tree skiing, ridgeline traverses and grand couloirs, made all the more appealing by easy backcountry access.
 Join Betsy Manero and Rebecca Yaguda from The Mountain Guides as they take you on an adventure through this incredible area — covering everything from the history of women backcountry skiing in the Tetons to its modern heyday.

 When you combine the local conditions and the breadth of areas for ski touring — from Wyoming Range, Palisades, Teton Pass, Grand Teton National Park, Big Holes, Togwotee Pass and more — with the character of the ski runs, it’s an equation that makes for epic backcountry powder days.
-Betsy and Rebecca will share their wealth of knowledge on the area and give you the tools you need to seek out the best spots for yourself.
-They’ll also delve into the all-women deep powder backcountry ski camp, which runs in March, and go over what makes the Tetons a great place to build community while leveling up your backcountry skills.
+Betsy and Rebecca shared their wealth of knowledge on the area and gave you the tools you need to seek out the best spots for yourselves.
+They also delved into the all-women deep powder backcountry ski camp, which runs in March, and went over what makes the Tetons a great place to build community while leveling up your backcountry skills.

 This is a webinar for women who want to learn, ask questions in a welcoming space and connect with other women who share the same passion for outdoor adventure.
-If you want to discover what draws skiers from all over the world to this incredible location or hear more about what you’ll gain from a deep powder camp, tune in to find out!
+If you want to discover what draws skiers from all over the world to this incredible location or hear more about what you’ll gain from a deep powder camp, check out this free webinar recording to find out!

 Betsy is an AMGA Apprentice Ski and Rock Guide and an AIARE Instructor working with The Mountain Guides.
 She started skiing in Maine and New Hampshire at a young age and has been hooked on the mountains ever since.
 She started climbing in Vermont during college and moved to the Tetons in 2015 to pursue bigger mountains.
 When not guiding for JHMG, Betsy can be found skiing, touring or climbing in Grand Teton National park or exploring sandstone formations of Southern Utah.